kevanchristmas/kevanchristmas.gitHub.io/_posts/2024-03-31-1 object oriented product.md

 Putting it together as a system of interconnected 'black boxes' such as Engineering, Business or even a level down toward a more gears-like (deterministically interconnected) understanding comprising Architecture, Research, Analytics etc. gets us so far but of course specifying excactly how these drive each other and which 'black box' they sit in, is where the complexity above begins necessitating a loose enough description or concept of Product that we could easily find ourselves at the beginning of this piece.

-For (my own) reference I work with:
+For (my own) reference and in increasing resolution (verbosity?)
+I work with:

 > Product is a system of geared concepts oriented to delivering maximum value exchange between a company and it's customer.

+> Geared concepts delivering a series of guided trade-offs executed to optimise the value exchange between a company and its actual or desired target customers.

-> A series of guided (by principles/approach) trade-offs (intersections) executed (by a system comprised of processes and functions) to optimise the value exchange between a company and its actual or desired target (creating and keeping) customers.
+> A series of _guided_ (by principles/approach) _trade-offs_ (intersections) _executed_ (by a system comprised of processes and functions) to optimise the value exchange between a company and its actual or desired _target_ (creating and keeping) customers.

 This contains some but not all of the (imho) important enough ideas.